envkay02/Energy_Prediction/README.md

 ## Note

 This version of the code folder does not contain the data due to privacy concerns.
-If you want to run the code, please add the data to the `data` and `self_supervised/data` folder.
+If you want to run the code, please create the `data` and `self_supervised/data` folders and add the datasets.
 The data should be in the form of `.csv` files with the following names:

 - "new_data_array_vk.csv" for the full dataset
 - "DataSplit_Benchmark_vk.csv" for the Benchmark subset